Request Program Information: Undergraduate

 Theology majors will be equipped for further theological studies, service in the Church, and participation in the concrete work of justice in today’s world by thoughtful devotion to the God of the Gospel.
-Students may also choose from three optional concentrations.
+Students may also choose from two optional concentrations.

 This program offers the following areas of study: Church History and Systematic Theology.

 Youth and family ministries students gain tools to develop a ministry of theory and practice to apply in future church leadership roles.